-Figure \ref{fig:MH_characteristics}(j) compares the $y$ components of the electron current density $\vec{J}_e$, the electron $\textbf{E}\times\textbf{B}$ drift current $\vec{J}_e^{vE} = -en_e c \Vec{E}\times\Vec{B}/|\Vec{B}|^2$, and the electron pressure drift current $\vec{J}_e^{vP} = -c(\nabla\cdot \vec{P}_e)\times \Vec{B}/|\Vec{B}|^2$.
+Figure \ref{fig:MH_characteristics}.(m) compares the $y$ components of the electron current density $\mathbf{J}_e$, the electron $\textbf{E}\times\textbf{B}$ drift current $\mathbf{J}_e^{vE} = -en_e c \mathbf{E}\times\mathbf{B}/|\mathbf{B}|^2$, and the electron pressure drift current $\mathbf{J}_e^{vP} = -c(\nabla\cdot \mathbf{P}_e)\times \mathbf{B}/|\mathbf{B}|^2$.
 These quantities are normalized to $en_0 c_A$.
 As the density and temperature increase inside the MH, a pressure gradient tends to balance the electron current density to sustain the structure \citep{Liu_etal_2019}.
 Indeed, if we only consider the pressure and hall terms in the generalized Ohm law, it predicts that $J_e \approx J_e^{vE} + J_e^{vP}$.
-Since we are looking at electron scales we can neglect the MHD term.
+We can neglect the MHD term since we are looking at electron scales.
 The pressure gradient current sustains a significant part of the current, and although small, there is a contribution from the $\textbf{E}\times\textbf{B}$ drift current.
-Similar properties have been also observed in sub-ion scale MHs in satellite data \citep{Li_etal_2020}.
+Similar properties have also been observed in sub-ion scale MHs in satellite data \citep{Li_etal_2020}.
 Nevertheless, the sum of the pressure gradient current and the $\textbf{E}\times\textbf{B}$ drift current does not match exactly the total electron current density.
 This is possibly related to the fact that since the MH size is of the order of electron scales, inertial terms in the generalized Ohm's law and kinetic effects may contribute significantly to the total current, explaining the observed mismatch.